-The key means of acquisition of publicly traded companies in Austria is a takeover pursuant to the Austrian Takeover Act ("ÜbG").
-The takeover procedure is a common mean of acquisition, as this Act provides for a fair public tender process for such acquisition.
+The key means of acquisition of publicly traded companies in Austria is the filing of a public takeover bid pursuant to the Austrian Takeover Act.
+The filing of a public bid is the usual method of acquisition, as the Austrian Takeover Act provides for a fair public tender process for such acquisition.
 The Takeover Act is applicable when the target company and its shares are listed in Austria.